markjart/burger/README.md

      - The **Eat Da Burger** page will load with three columns:
           - **Burger Menu** with some burgers ready to be devoured.
           - **Build-a-Burger**, where you can enter a new burger and add it to the menu.
           - **Devoured Burgers**, where we can see a list of burgers eaten by previous folks.
 You can also add one back to the menu should you decide you'd like to devour it yourself.
+You can also delete a burger that's been devoured.